hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 ```

 When the migrator command completes, the output will include some debugging information
-to provide to support if there is an issue as well as a specially formatting block of text
+to provide to support if there is an issue as well as a specially-formatting block of text
 that looks like:

 ```